Berserk-Games/Tabletop-Simulator-API/docs/json.md

 ###encode_pretty(...)

-[<span class="ret str"></span>](types.md)&nbsp;Encodes data from a number, string or Table into a JSON string.
+[<span class="ret str"></span>](types.md) Encodes data from a number, string or Table into a JSON string.
 This version is slightly less efficient but is easier to read.

 !!!info "encode_pretty(data)"
     * [<span class="tag var"></span>](types.md) **data**: A Var, either String, Int, Float or Table, to encode as a string.